trustoverip/tswg-tsp-specification/spec/spec.md

 ## Verifiable Identifiers

-The Trust Spanning Protocol does not mandate that [[ref: endpoints]] utilize only a single type of identifiers and this specification does not define one.
-However, the efficacy of TSP and the trust assurances in authenticity, confidentiality, and metadata privacy it provides hinge on the methodologies of VIDs.
-Factors such as the construction and resolution of these identifiers, coupled with the verification of trust information from their support systems, directly influence the degree of trust endpoints can derive from using TSP.
+The Trust Spanning Protocol does not mandate that [[ref: endpoints]] utilize only a single type of identifier and this specification does not define one.
+However, the efficacy of TSP and the trust assurance in authenticity, confidentiality, and metadata privacy it provides hinge on the methodologies of specific identifiers.
+Factors such as the construction and resolution coupled with the verification of trust information from their support systems directly influence the degree of trust endpoints can derive from using TSP.
 In this section, we outline high-level requirements without prescribing how various VID types should fulfill them.
-All identifiers that meet these standards are termed [[ref: Verifiable Identifiers]] (VID).
-The aim is to enable endpoints, equipped with their chosen VID type or types, to communicate over TSP with the respective confidence and trust level that those VIDs inherently support.
+All identifiers that meet these standards are termed [[ref: Verifiable Identifiers]] (VIDs).
+The aim is to enable endpoints, equipped with their chosen VID type or types, to communicate over TSP with the confidence and trust level that those VIDs inherently support.

 A foundational prerequisite for TSP is that endpoints operate within a secure computing environment, possibly facilitated by tools such as Trusted Execution Environments (TEEs),  digital wallets, or digital vaults.
 This list of tools may extend to non-technical ones such as governance conventions or regulations.
 While TSP aids in transmitting trust signals between endpoints, it cannot instantiate trust where none exists.